 Kiran has worked in different assignments in Government of India, Government of Kerala and Rajasthan.
 She has been District Collector of two districts and Divisional Commissioner of Jaipur, Jodhpur and Ajmer.
 The National Productivity Council NPC and NABARD have recognized her with National awards for her developmental initiatives.

-In addition to her professional responsibilities, she has kept up her interest in painting as an artist for more than two decades.
-It has been a journey of exploring her soul and the environment through her varied administrative experiences.
+In addition to her professional responsibilities, Kiran has kept up her interest in painting as an artist for more than two decades.
+It has been a rich journey of exploring her surroundings, environment, people and their culture during her varied administrative positions.
 Her works can be accessed on website www.kiransoniarts.com.

-The artist has held more than two dozen solo art shows in major cities in India and in foreign countries including New York, Boston, Los Angeles, Seattle, Chicago, Toronto, Tehran, Kandy, Mumbai, Chennai, Bangalore and Hyderabad.
-Her latest exhibit “Desert Symphony" at the National Museum New Delhi was inaugurated by Dr. Karan Singh in April 2011.
-Dr. Swaraj Paul in 2010 had presided over her exhibit at Nehru Centre London.
-She has had three exhibits in Mumbai that had received an overwhelming response Besides she also held shows at New Delhi, Naggar, Ludhiana, Kulu and many other places.
+The artist has held more nearly three dozen solo art shows in major cities in India and in foreign countries including New York, Boston, Los Angeles, Seattle, Chicago, Toronto, Tehran, Kandy, Mumbai, Kolkata, Chennai, Bangalore and Hyderabad.
+Her latest exhibit was" Desert Hues" at ITC Sonar Kolkata and “Desert Symphony" at the Nehru Centre Mumbai 2013.
+Her exhibits at the Nehru Centre, London in 2010 were inaugurated by Dr. Swaraj Paul and in 2011 at the National Museum, New Delhi by Dr. Karan Singh.

 read more »